-The person with the feeding tube is all too aware of it and your staring just makes him or her self-conscious.
+The person with the feeding tube is all too aware of it and staring at them will only make them self-conscious.
 If you have questions or want to talk about the tube, please do.
 In most cases, you’ll find the wearer or the parent of a child with a tube is receptive.
 Instead of pointing or gawking, find out more about what it is like to have a tube and how it helps save lives.

 Some kinds of tubes do require minor surgery (which could hurt), though once the tube is in place, it’s fine.
 Pain is an indicator of a possible complication like irritation around the stoma or infection.

 They save lives.
 Try to remember that the next time you see one.
 The person with the tube may have an illness that makes eating through the mouth difficult, if not impossible.
-He or she didn’t make the choice to get the tube.
-It was necessary.
-What you might see as disgusting, loving parents see as a miracle.
+They didn’t choose to get the tube, it was necessary.
+What you might see as abnormal, loving parents see as a miracle.
 That tube is keeping the child they love healthy, so they are happy to have it there — even if it makes you uncomfortable.

 Having a feeding tube doesn’t mean you are fragile.
-If anything, it shows personal resilience, so don’t be afraid to include a child in a play date or try to limit his or her activity in any way!
+If anything, it shows personal resilience, so don’t be afraid to include a child in a play date and don’t try to limit his or her activity in any way!
 These kids love to do the same things that other kids do.
 They like the swings, they want to climb, and they may even play school sports.
-The tube gives them the nutrition they need, so they can remain active.
+The tube gives them the nutrition they need so that they can remain active.